ESL Frequently Asked Questions (FAQs)

 No, you do not need to take an English assessment.
 Instead, you will use our Guided Placement Tool because you have the right to access transfer-level composition coursework:

-If you are an English Language Learner who has graduated from a U.S. high school, you also have the right to access academic credit ESL coursework according to AB 1805 and can follow the ESL assessment process.
+If you are an English Language Learner who has graduated from a U.S. high school, you also have the right to access academic credit ESL coursework according to AB 1805 and can follow the ESL Guided Placement process.

-If you are an ESL student who did NOT attend a U.S. high school, you will follow the ESL Assessment process.
+If you did NOT attend a U.S. high school, you will follow the ESL Guided Placement process.
+The ESL Guided Placement tool is linked in the Guided Placement tool for math, so you must complete that tool first.

 Common questions from new Cypress College students